awsdocs/aws-secrets-manager-docs/doc_source/reference_template_Oracle_MultiUser.md

     secret_dict = json.loads(plaintext)

     # Run validations against the secret
-    if 'engine' not in secret_dict or secret_dict['engine'] != 'postgres':
+    if 'engine' not in secret_dict or secret_dict['engine'] != 'oracle':
-        raise KeyError("Database engine must be set to 'postgres' in order to use this rotation lambda") for field in required_fields:
+        raise KeyError("Database engine must be set to 'oracle' in order to use this rotation lambda") for field in required_fields:
         if field not in secret_dict:
             raise KeyError("%s key is missing from secret JSON" % field)